A criminal profile of the Gilgo Beach serial killer

 2. He lives in the area.
 However, his family is away during the summer.

-3. The brighter evenings provide him with an excuse to stay out later than usual without raising any suspicions.
-For example, he might be an outdoor worker.
+3. The brighter evenings provide him with an alibi to stay out later than usual.

-4. During the summer months, the roadside bushes where he likes to dump his victims’ remains are thick with leaves.
-In other words, he knows that months will pass before the branches become bare.
+4. During the summer months, the roadside bushes where he dumps his victims’ remains are thick with leaves.
+He knows that months will pass before the branches become bare.

 5. Something happens during these months that stresses him out.
 For example, his workload increases or a family event occurs.